Position

 • Bachelor's degree in Finance, Economics, Business Administration, or a related field.

-• Certifications such as CFA, CFP, or CPA are highly desirable.
+• Certifications such as CFA (Chartered Financial Analyst) or CFP (Certified Financial Planner) are highly desirable.

-• Strong analytical and quantitative skills with proficiency in financial modeling and analysis.
+• Excellent analytical and quantitative skills with the ability to interpret complex financial data.

 Is becoming a Portfolio Manager a good career path?